February 1986 Reform the Armed Forces Movement coup: Background

-Even before he first became President of the Philippines in 1965, Ferdinand Marcos sought close ties to any officers of the Armed Forces of the Philippines who were loyal to him.
+Even before he first became President of the Philippines in 1965, Ferdinand Marcos sought close ties to any officers of the Armed Forces of the Philippines loyal to him.
 Once in power, he developed "a patronage system within the defense establishment" which he leaned upon when he declared martial law shortly before the end of his last constitutionally allowed presidential term in 1972.
-During the 14 years in which he ruled the Philippines after that, Marcos used the AFP as what the Davide Commission Report would later call his "martial law implementor," and "one of the vital supports of the regime."
+During the ensuing 14 years of his dictatorship, Marcos used the AFP as what the Davide Commission Report would later call his "martial law implementor," and "one of the vital supports of the regime."
 To ensure their cooperation, Marcos "had to expand the military organization and patronize the generals to buy their loyalty."

 Generals loyal to Marcos were allowed to stay in their positions past their supposed retirement age, or were rewarded with civilian government posts.
 This led to a loss of morale among the middle-ranks of the AFP, because it meant a significant slowdown in promotions and caused many officers to retire with ranks much lower than they would otherwise have earned.

 Several cabals of dissatisfied officers eventually formed among the middle-ranks of the AFP, most notably the Reform the Armed Forces Movement (RAM) in the early 1980s.
 Three members of the Philippine Military Academy Matatag Class of 1971, Gregorio Honasan, Victor Batac, and Eduardo Kapunan, were the key founders of RAM, and most of its members came from the Class of 1971.
 But there were also members from other classes who were part of the founders of RAM which include Former Navy Capt.
 Proceso Maligalig from Class of 1969 and Ret.
 Brigadier General Danilo Lim from Class of 1978.
 Maligalig continued to become the Spokesperson and eventually, the President Emeritus of the organization.
-The first officers to join RAM were mostly members of the PMA classes 1971 through 1984 - soldiers who had spent their careers during the Martial Law era and the "Bagong Lipunan" era which followed it, all under the command of Ferdinand Marcos as Commander in Chief.
+The first officers to join RAM were mostly members of the PMA classes 1971 through 1984, i.e. soldiers who had spent their careers during the Martial Law era and the "Bagong Lipunan" era which followed it, all under the command of Marcos as Commander-in-Chief.

 After its formation in 1982, the members of RAM began making plans for a coup attempt against Marcos, nearly organizing one in 1985 but deciding to delay it when Marcos called for a snap election.

 The election took place in early February 1986, but significant irregularities were reported during the counting.
 Corazon Aquino rejected the results and held the "Tagumpay ng Bayan" (People's Victory) rally at Luneta Park on February 16, 1986, announcing a civil disobedience campaign and calling for her supporters to boycott publications and companies which were associated with Marcos or any of his cronies.
 The event was attended by a crowd of about two million people.
 Aquino's camp began making preparations for more rallies, and Aquino herself went to Cebu to rally more people to their cause.

 At this point, Enrile and the RAM officers decided to make their move, taking advantage of the social unrest brought about by the revelations.